 How to apply for doctoral study

-The first step to applying for doctoral study is identifying your area of interest and choosing a research programme.
+The first step to applying for doctoral study is to identify your subject area of interest and select a research programme.

 You can choose programmes from: